If you have a severe rotator cuff tear that can’t be mended, or if a previous repair didn’t bring relief, superior capsule reconstruction may help.

 “Reverse shoulder replacements are a good option for patients over 70 years of age with large tears and significant arthritis who do not have daily activities that require lifting of greater than 25 pounds overhead,” said Dr. Lassiter.
 “For younger or more active patients without arthritis, superior capsule reconstruction is a good option.”

 In many cases, Dr. Wittstein said, she’ll begin surgery by attempting to repair the torn rotator cuff tendon, with superior capsule reconstruction as an agreed-upon backup option for the patient.
 “If the tendon is surprisingly flexible and more mobile than pre‐op imaging suggested, we can still do a primary repair,” she said.
 “So, we have a plan for what we expect, but in borderline cases we can make the decision after surgery begins.”

 Technique Offers Long-Term Benefits

 In addition to easing pain and improving mobility, superior capsule reconstruction can also prevent shoulder problems from getting worse.
 When a rotator cuff tear goes unrepaired, the ball part of the joint tends to drift higher in socket, causing arthritis over time.
-Superior capsule reconstruction restores the alignment of the shoulder joint and normalizes its mechanics, which may slow or stop the condition from progressing.
+Superior capsule reconstruction restores the alignment of the shoulder joint and normalizes its mechanics, which may slow progression of the condition.